The Sunday Breakfast Club aspires to be the organization where Philadelphia’s leaders of tomorrow engage with its leaders of today.

 The Sunday Breakfast Club seeks to serve the Greater Philadelphia community through inspired programming and stimulating conversation with fellow members and guest speakers selected for their accomplishments, service, and leadership.

-The affairs of the Sunday Breakfast Club are managed by the Steering Committee, which is made up of members.
-The Steering Committee serves as the organization’s Board of Directors, appointed on a rotating basis.
-Club members are selected by action of the Steering Committee on nominations from members.
-The Program Co-Chairs select the speakers and programs for the year, with suggestions from the Steering Committee and Club members.
+The affairs of the Sunday Breakfast Club are managed by the Board of Directors, which is made up of officers and members.
+The organization’s Board of Directors are appointed on a rotating basis.
+Club members are selected by action of the Membership Committee on nominations from members.
+The Program Co-Chairs select the speakers and programs for the year, with suggestions from the Board of Directors and Club members.

 - Susan Sherman